baleboy/balenet/content/posts/retro-gaming-picade-retropie.md

 ![Näyttökuva 2022-11-6 kello 11.25.00.png](https://res.craft.do/user/full/58e85b69-1aa6-c3c8-74ac-daf2b8beae9a/doc/3f2a4858-ca72-4ef9-aacc-2b34b5ed4866/91293ed5-a91d-4502-a8ca-73f0a03adc64)

-All of them are useful and worked out of the box, except for the Save and Load that I had to configure to the RS and LS.
-"Save" and "Load" let you save your progress in the game, and the data is saved in "state slots".
+All of them are useful and worked out of the box, except for the Save and Load that I had to configure to the RS and LS. `Save` and `Load` let you save your progress in the game, and the data is saved in "state slots".
 You can move to another save slot by pressing Hotkey and left or right.

-The other Hotkey that I found useful is "Pause" which I assigned to Hotkey + Y.
+The other Hotkey that I found useful is `Pause` which I assigned to `Hotkey + Y`.

 ### Shaders